OITWPsupport/boise-state-woocommerce-customizations/README.md

 # boise-state-woocommerce-customizations
 Applies fixes and customizations to Boise State sites using Woocommerce with the Storefront theme:
-1. Hides some product information that's not useful in our implmentations.
+1. Hides some product information that's not useful in our implementations.
 1. Hides the form used to sort the catalog display.
 1. Adds title attributes to some button elements to prevent wcag errors.
 1. Includes a stylesheet from Google so we can use the Montserrat font.